-- Fast breathing
+- Fast breathing very soon after birth

-- Grunting (an "Ugh" sound with each breath)
+- Grunting “ugh” sound with each breath

 The diagnosis is made after examining the baby and seeing the results of chest X-rays and blood tests.

-- Nasal cannula.
-A small tube with prongs is placed in the nostrils.
+- Nasal cannula: A small tube with prongs is placed in the nostrils.

-Medicines: Sometimes antibiotics are given if an infection is suspected.
+Medicines - Sometimes antibiotics are given if an infection is suspected.
 Calming medicines may be given to help ease pain during treatment.

 What to Expect

 The road to recovery is different for each infant.
 Often RDS gets worse before it gets better.
 Some babies need more oxygen than others.
 Some may require a treatment of surfactant.
-As the baby is able to breathe better, he may need less oxygen and other help to breathe.
+As the baby is able to breathe better, they may need less oxygen and other help to breathe.

 How to Know if Your Infant is Getting Better

-- The infant will need less oxygen.
+- Need less oxygen.

-HH-I-267 5/11 Revised 3/17 Copyright 2011, Nationwide Children’s Hospital
+HH-I-267 ©2011, Revised 2022, Nationwide Children’s Hospital